 YARN Submission Guidelines

 We can’t wait to see your creative writing!
 Since this is a YA literary journal, we ask that the material be appropriate for, and of particular interest to, young adult readers, 14 years old and up.
-We have no age restrictions for authors (fogies over the age of 18 write YA, too), and no genre restrictions (if you’ve got a story set in 2060, bring it on!).
+We have no age restrictions for authors (fogies over the age of 18 write YA, too), no genre restrictions (if you’ve got a story set in 2060, bring it on!), and no geographic restrictions (we have published teens in China and other similarly far-away places, and would love to see more international submissions).
 We only ask that the writing you submit be original and publishable, with some literary merit (in other words, if you’ve written a slasher thriller with lots of smooching and slaying, we recommend sending it to Hollywood and not to us).
 Send us only your very best.

 Important Note #1: If you happen to get a rejection from us, do not despair!
 Plenty of great writers (including the editors of this very magazine, and, you know, J.K.
 Rowling and John Steinbeck) were rejected loads of times before they got published.
 You’re in good company.
 Don’t take rejections personally, and keep writing!
 And maybe make a dart board out of the rejections; it’ll make you feel better.